Rothera/bpm/README.txt

     # Addon directories
     addon/
+	common/             All common code and static data files (CSS). betterponymotes.js  Main script.
+            pref-setup.js       All-around utility and framework for backend scripts.
+                                Does a lot more than just preferences. bpmotes.css         Misc CSS used by the addon, and some things that can't be put anywhere else.
+            combiners-nsfw.css  NSFW components of r/mylittlecombiners that aren't emotes. extracss-moz.css        <
+            extracss-o.css          < Chaos script.
+Most fancy emote flags are here. extracss-pure.css       < This CSS is not compatible between browsers extracss-pure-opera.css < and so comes in a few different forms. extracss-webkit.css     <
+            options.html        Options page.
+            options.js          Options page code.
+            options.css         Options page CSS.
+            bootstrap.css       Bootstrap.
+Used on the options page. jquery-1.8.2.js     JQuery, for the options page.
         chrome/             Chrome addon.
 This gets zipped up into the CRX file background.html Background page.
 Holds prefs and things for the addon. background.js   Background code.